-How to Teach the Digraph SH: 5 Best Tips for Teaching
+How to Teach Digraph SH: 5 Best Tips + FREE Poster!

-Learn all about how to teach consonant digraph SH.
-Below are five best tips for teaching SH so that kids quickly recognize, read, and spell the /sh/ sound in words.
+Learn all about how to teach consonant digraph SH and get our 5 best tips for teaching SH so that kids quickly recognize, read, and spell the /sh/ sound in words.
 Plus, get a FREE Digraph SH poster that kids will love!

-A consonant digraph is when two consonants come together to create one new sound.
+A consonant digraph is two consonants that come together to create one new sound.
 Common digraphs are sh, th, ch, wh, ck, and ph.

 When children can identify single letters and have a solid grasp of most letter sounds, then digraphs are introduced.